eriknn/ha-modbus_tcpip/README.md

 * onBeforeRead - Called before the groups are polled
 * onAfterRead - Called after the groups are polled.
 Use this if you need to do some calculations / special conversion etc.

+Take a look at an existing device file as an example

 ## Supported Home Assistant entities

 * Sensor